jbhonest/Django-Blog-API/README.md

 ### Prerequisites

-Make sure you have Python, Django, and Django REST framework installed:
+Make sure you have the required packages installed:

 ```bash
 pip install -r requirements.txt